Holders Larne see off Linfield to remain unbeaten

 The former Cliftonville man broke forward down the right flank and delivered an outstanding, curling cross that found O'Neill, who finished from close range with a well-controlled side-foot volley.

-Man-of-the-match Ryan added the second in the second in the 64th minute when Linfield defender Ben Hall was caught in possession just outside his penalty area, with Ryan taking a fine first tough before sliding a low left-foot finish past Chris Johns.
+Man-of-the-match Ryan added the second in the 64th minute when Linfield defender Ben Hall was caught in possession just outside his penalty area, with Ryan taking a fine first touch before sliding a low left-foot finish past Chris Johns.

+Larne made a strong start to the game and should perhaps have taken the lead in the second minute when young centre-half Craig Farquhar met a Levi Ives right-wing corner at the near post but could not get a strong enough contact on his header and steered the ball wide of the far post.

+The lively Ryan had a strike blocked by Chris Shields just before the first goal and a few minutes after O'Neill's opener the Scottish striker came within inches at the back post of meeting a low cross by Ives.

 Soon after they fell 2-0 behind, Michael Newberry presented a chance to O'Neill with a misplaced pass but the Blues defender did well to get back and clear O'Neill's strike off the line.